vinicius-altf4/cv2/README.md

-# cv2
+# Online cover letter/resume.

-# this is my project to set an online resume/info about me and my career.
+# this is my project to set an online cover letter and resume about me and my career.